USEPA/WNTR/documentation/disaster_models.rst

 WNTR simulates contamination incidents by introducing contaminants into the distribution system and allowing them to propagate through the system.
 The section on :ref:`water_quality_simulation` includes steps to define and simulate contamination incidents.

-Future versions of WNTR will be able to simulate changes in source water quality due to disruptions.
+Future versions of WNTR will be able to simulate changes in source water quality due to contamination incidents.

 Other disaster scenarios
 -------------------------------